Wedding Song (There Is Love): Other versions

-"The Wedding Song (There Is Love)"—so titled—became a Top Ten hit in Ireland via the May 1974 release credited to the veteran showband Kelley and the Nevada, fronted by vocalist Eileen Kelley.
+The song became a Top Ten hit in Ireland via the May 1974 release credited to the veteran showband Kelley and the Nevada, fronted by vocalist Eileen Kelley.
 The single reached No. 3 on the Irish hit parade dated July 11, 1974.
 This was the Nevada's second hit version of a Petula Clark US charting single - Red Hurley and the Nevada scored a 1971 Irish No. 1 hit with a remake of Clark's 1968 US Top 20 hit "Kiss Me Goodbye".
 "The Wedding Song" was the second and final chart single by the Nevada fronted by Kelley—subsequent to the band's version of "How Great Thou Art" (No. 8 in 1972) and was the fourth and final collaboration between Kelley and the Nevada.

-Captain & Tennille recorded "Wedding Song (There Is Love)" for their 1976 album Song of Joy.
-"Wedding Song" was intended to be issued as a fourth single from the album and would have followed up the 1976-77 Top Ten hit "Muskrat Love": A&M Records had gone as far as assigning a catalog number (A&M 1894) for the track's single release when it was canceled; Captain & Tennille's follow-up single to "Muskrat Love" turned out to be "Can't Stop Dancin'", the advance single from the duo's upcoming Come in from the Rain album.
+Captain & Tennille recorded the song for their 1976 album Song of Joy.
+"Wedding Song" was intended to be issued as a fourth single from the album and would have followed up the 1976-77 top ten hit "Muskrat Love".
+A&M Records had gone as far as assigning a catalog number (A&M 1894) for the track's single release when it was canceled.
+Captain & Tennille's follow-up single to "Muskrat Love" turned out to be "Can't Stop Dancin'", the advance single from the duo's upcoming Come In from the Rain album.

-"The Wedding Song (There Is Love)"—so titled—returned to the Billboard charts in the autumn of 1978 via a version by Mary MacGregor which reached No. 23 Easy Listening and No. 81 on the Hot 100.
+"The Wedding Song (There Is Love)" returned to the Billboard charts in the autumn of 1978 via a version by Mary MacGregor which reached No. 23 Easy Listening and No. 81 on the Hot 100.
 MacGregor had been discovered by Peter Yarrow, whose wedding occasioned the song's composition, but Yarrow was not involved in MacGregor's recording of "The Wedding Song", which was produced by Gene Cotton and recorded at the Creative Workshop studio in Berry Hill, Tennessee.
 The Mary MacGregor version made its album debut on the 1979 release Mary MacGregor's Greatest Hits.

-Other versions of "Wedding Song (There Is Love)" have been recorded by Harry Belafonte (album Belafonte...Live!
+Other versions of the song have been recorded by Harry Belafonte (album Belafonte...Live!
 (1972)), the Lettermen (album Close to You (1971)), Helena Vondráčková (as "Je teď tvá" Czech - album Helena a Stryci (1974)), Nana Mouskouri (album Nana's Book of Songs (1975)), Daliah Lavi (as "Liebe Lebt" German - album Neuer Wind (1976)), Bonnie St. Claire (as "'K Hou Van Jou" Dutch - album Sla Je Arm Om Me Heen (1983)) and Sandler and Young (album You've Got a Friend in...).

 Two versions with lyrics have been recorded by James Last (albums Love Must Be the Reason (1972), Beachparty 3 (1972) and James Last Live (1974) (2 LP-album)).

 Instrumental versions have been recorded by the O'Neill Brothers (album A Day to Remember: Instrumental Music for Your Wedding Day (2002)) and Bradley Joseph (album Piano Love Songs (2006)).